mc2-project/mc2/docs/python/usage.rst

         enc_format="securexgboost",
     )

-To decrypt data encrypted in ``securexgboost`` format, you'll need to specify the path to the encrypted data, a path for MC:sup:`2` Client to output the decrypted data, and the encryption format.
+To decrypt data encrypted in ``securexgboost`` format, you'll need to specify the path to the encrypted data, a path for MC\ :sup:`2` Client to output the decrypted data, and the encryption format.

 .. code-block:: python